 Artist Statement:

-Working primarily in oil on canvas, my practice has long centered on exploring the embodied experience of womanhood.
-In my early work, I turned the lens inward—using theatrically staged self-portraits to examine identity, agency, and the psychological complexity of being seen.
-By repeating myself as the subject, I sought to blur the boundaries between artist and object, pushing toward a space where the viewer might begin to see their own reflection in my form.
-This approach wasn’t focused on the individual, but on universality—using personal imagery to reflect a broader, collective experience of navigating the world in a female body.
+Working primarily in oil on canvas, my practice explores the embodied experience of womanhood through psychologically charged figurative painting.
+I often use theatrically staged self-portraits to examine identity, agency, and the complexity of being seen.
+By repeatedly using myself as the subject, I aim to blur the boundaries between artist and subject, pushing toward a space where the viewer may begin to see their own reflection in my form.
+While deeply personal, the work is ultimately rooted in universality, using self-image to reflect a broader experience of navigating the world in a female body.

-In 2025, my work shifted with the beginning of a new series titled Call Time.
-Inspired by my partner, musician Chili Corder, and the community surrounding him, I became fascinated by the often frantic, emotionally charged moments just before a performance.
-Call time is when performers are tuning their instruments, troubleshooting gear, and pacing back and forth with nervous energy, simultaneously metamorphosing from non-performer to performer.
-It’s a time of ritual and repetition, filled with mundane, unglamorous tasks that contrast sharply with the spectacle that follows.
-I attend local shows with my camera in hand, capturing these raw, unfiltered moments and later translating them into large-scale oil paintings.
-The subjects—friends, acquaintances, and performers in the Bay Area music scene—are rendered with the same psychological intensity I once reserved for my self-portraits, revealing the vulnerability behind the persona.
+In 2025, my practice shifted outward with the beginning of a new series titled Call Time.
+Inspired by my musician partner and the Bay Area music community surrounding him, I became fascinated by the emotionally charged moments just before a performance.
+Call time is filled with ritual and repetition: tuning instruments, troubleshooting gear, and gradually transforming from non-performer to performer.
+I began attending local shows with my camera in hand, documenting these raw, transitional moments and later translating them into large-scale oil paintings.
+The subjects, friends, acquaintances, and performers within the local music scene, are rendered with the same psychological intensity I once reserved for self-portraiture, revealing the vulnerability beneath performance and persona.